apify/apify-docs-v2/sources/platform/integrations/index.md

 # Integrations

+**Learn how to connect the Apify platform with your projects.
+You can use our tools in cloud services like Zapier, Make (formerly Integromat), Keboola, and more.**

+---

 You can connect Apify with practically any cloud service or web app.
 They allow you to pass your [actor](../actors/index.md) run results to other services, process them, and receive notifications on important events.

 ## What is software integration?